Hanabi-Live/hanabi-live/docs/FEATURES.md

   - Right-clicking on a card in your hand hand will discard it.
   - Left-clicking on a card in your teammate's hand will give it a color clue.
   - Right-clicking on a card in your teammate's hand will give it a rank clue.
-  - Ctrl + Right-clicking on a card in your hand opens a note on the card.
+  - Ctrl + right-clicking on a card in your hand opens a note on the card.
   - Empathy can still be used by holding down the space bar.
 - Speedrunning games will not count towards your statistics.
 - If this mode is enabled, then the "Timed" option will be disabled.